tauri-apps/tauri-docs/docs/guides/debugging/clion.md

 pnpm vite dev
 ```

+> Note that CLion currently has no support for background tasks in Run/Debug configurations like VS Code has, so for now you need to manually run the development server.

 ## Launch a Debugging Session

 With the development server running and the Run/Debug Configuration selected in the Switcher, you can now start a new debugging session by clicking Debug `Ctrl+D` on Windows/Linux, `⌃D` on macOS).
 CLion will automatically recognize breakpoints placed in any Rust file in your project.